-You may feature the name of your business or relevant product/s name on umbrellas and barriers only.
-The business/company logo can be displayed on every second panel and on the two ends closest to the kerb edge.
+You may feature the name of your business or relevant product name/s on umbrellas and barriers only.
+The business/company logo can be displayed on every second panel and on the two end returns closest to the kerb edge.
 Refer to Figures 3 and 4.

-Figure 3 Advertising requires approval by Council
+Figure 3: Advertising and furniture require approval by Council.

-Figure 4 Only the business/company logo can be displayed on every second panel and on the two end returns closest to the kerb edge.
+Figure 4: Only the business/company logo can be displayed on every second panel and on the two end returns closest to the kerb edge.